citizenlabsgr/ballotbuddies/CONTRIBUTING.md

 * PostgreSQL: `$ brew install postgres`
 * direnv: https://direnv.net/

-See the [Developer-Machine-Setup](https://github.com/citizenlabsgr/ballotbuddies/wiki/Developer-Machine-Setup) wiki for more instructions.
+See the [Developer Machine Setup](https://github.com/citizenlabsgr/ballotbuddies/wiki/Developer-Machine-Setup) wiki for more instructions.

 To confirm these system dependencies are configured correctly: